Flowering Bougainvillea

 Plant with purple flowers climbing on a white-painted house of the typical Mediterranean garden

-Bougainvillea Do well in Large Containers
+Bougainvillea does well in Large Containers

 Plant it in a large pot with a well-drained potting mix.
-Before you get those freezing temperatures trim the plant back and store it indoors.
+Before you get those freezing temperatures, trim the plant back and store it indoors.
 Make sure it’s situated in an area with lots of sun shining through the windows.
 Once the winter season has passed, take it back outside in the full sun.
 Water and fertilize for some great spring color.

 What about planting outdoors where it freezes?

-Prune Fertilize and Water Bougainvillea
+Prune, Fertilize, and Water Bougainvillea

 Bougainvillea flowering plant